-CDC GUIDED COVID- -19 SCREENING PLEASE READ EACH OLIESTION CAREFULLY PLEASE CIRCLE THE ANSWER THAT APPLIES TO YOU Have you experienced any of the following symptoms in the past 48 hours: fever or chills cough shortness of breath or difficulty breathing fatigue muscle or body aches headache new loss of taste or smell sore throat congestion or runny nose nausea or vomiting diarrhea YES NO Within the past 14 days, have you been in close physical contact (6 feet or closer for a cumulative total of 15 minutes) with: Anyone who is known to have laboratory-confirmed COVID-19?
+CDC GUIDED COVID -19 SCREENING PLEASE READ EACH OLIESTION CAREFULLY PLEASE CIRCLE THE ANSWER THAT APPLIES TO YOU Have you experienced any of the following symptoms in the past 48 hours: fever or chills cough shortness of breath or difficulty breathing fatigue muscle or body aches headache new loss of taste or smell sore throat congestion or runny nose nausea or vomiting diarrhea NO Within the past 14 days, have you been in close physical contact (6 feet or closer for a cumulative total of 15 minutes) with: Anyone who is known to have laboratory-confirmed COVID-19?
 OR Anyone who has any symptoms consistent with COVID-19?
-YES NO Are you isolating or quarantining because you may have been exposed to a person with COVID-19 or are worried that you may be sick with COVID-19?
-YES NO Are you currently waiting on the results of a COVID-19 test?
+NO Are you isolating or quarantining because you may have been exposed to a person with COVID-19 or are worried that you may be sick with COVID-19?
+NO Are you currently waiting on the results of a COVID-19 test?
 YES NO Did you answer NO to ALL QUESTIONS?
 Access to UTI campus APPROVED.
 Please show this to the front desk staff or your faculty at the entrance.
 Thank you for helping us protect you and others during this time.
-Did you answer YES to ANY QUESTION?
-Access to UTI NOT APP for further instructions. protect you and others Thank you for helping us
+Access to UTI NOT APPROVED.
+Did you answer YES to ANY QUESTION? protect you and others during Thank you for helping us

-BY ENTERING THIS SITE, I AM ATTESTING G AND WILL COMPLY WITH THI E ABOVE STATEMENTS ] AGREE Signature
+BY ENTERING 3 THIS SITE, LAM ATTE STING AND WILL COMPLY WITH H THE ABOVE STATEMENTS. ☐ I AGREE Signature